aheald-quadball/us-quadball-rulebook/rulebook.md

 In order to begin the game:

 A. The starters on each team must begin the game on the pitch.
 i.
-Each team must start the game with three chasers, one keeper, and two beaters.

-ii.
-Players may change position headbands and location until brooms down.
+Each team must start the game with three chasers, one keeper, and two beaters. ii.
+Players may change position headbands and location until brooms down. iii.

-iii.
 Any player who receives a penalty card prior to the start of the game (or their substitute in the case of a red card) must start the game in the penalty box instead.
 B. Offensive team:
 i.
-One chaser and one beater will be positioned on the half of their keeper zone farther from the score table.
+One chaser and one beater will be positioned on the half of their keeper zone farther from the score table. ii.

-ii.
 All other players will be on or behind the half of their goal line further from the score table.
 C. Defensive team:
 i.
-Two beaters will be positioned on the half of their opponents keeper zone line closer to the score table.
+Two beaters will be positioned on the half of their opponents keeper zone line closer to the score table. ii.

-ii.
 All other players will be on or behind the half of their goal line closer to the score table.
 D. The head referee confirms that both teams and all other officials are ready.
 E. The head referee shouts “Brooms down\!”
 F. Once brooms down has been called:
 i.
-Players may not change their position, headbands, or location.

-ii.
-No part of a player’s body may contact the ground on or in front of their starting line.
+Players may not change their position, headbands, or location. ii.
+No part of a player’s body may contact the ground on or in front of their starting line. iii.

-iii.
 Each player must have a broom in hand.
 a.
 The broom must remain otherwise flat on the ground until brooms up.
 G. The head referee shouts “Ready\!”
 H. The head referee shouts “brooms up\!”
 i.
-On the first “B” sound of brooms up, all players must immediately mount their brooms.

-ii.
-If there is a false brooms up call, the head referee resets the players and repeats the full brooms up procedure.
+On the first “B” sound of brooms up, all players must immediately mount their brooms. ii.
+If there is a false brooms up call, the head referee resets the players and repeats the full brooms up procedure. iii.

-iii.
 In the event of any foul prior to brooms up, the head referee adjudicates the penalty, resets the players, and repeats the full brooms up procedure.

-I. A player has committed a false start if:
+I. A player that does either of the following after the head referee calls “Ready” but before the referee calls “Brooms Up” has committed a false start and should send themselves back to hoops.
 i.
 The player already has their broom off the ground at brooms up call.
 ii.
 The player moves early and touches the other side of their starting line before brooms up.
+J. A player that commits a false start and continues to pursue active play shall be given a blue card.

 ⚑ *Blue Card*—Changing position headbands or location after brooms down.

+⚑ *Back to Hoops*—False Start.

-⚑ *Blue Card*—False start.
+⚑ *Blue Card*—False Start which results in pursuing active play.

 **3.3.
 STOPPAGES**